IlyaOrson/CyberDreamcatcher/README.md

 ### Flat observation space + MLP + SB3-PPO

-This trains the canonical flat observation space and a MLP policy we use SB3 with PPO:
+This trains an MLP policy using PPO from Stable Baselines 3.
+It relies on the less realistic and flattened observation space from CAGE 2, which cannot extrapolate to different network dimensions.

 ```bash
 pixi run train-flat-sb3-ppo  # see --help for hyperparameters
 ```

 > [!IMPORTANT]
-> A direct performance comparison is not possible because the observation space is different due to the graph inductive bias.
+> A direct performance comparison is not possible because the observation space are fundamentally different; where the flattened version is a higher level representation whereas the graph observation uses low-level information from the simulator.

 ### Performance

-It is possible (❗) to extrapolate the performance of a trained policy under different network layouts.
+It is possible (❗) to extrapolate the performance of a trained GAT policy under different network layouts.

 #### Visualize reward to go at each timestep